-- All visitors must enter through the Welcome Center to sign in. - Visitors must display a visitor identification badge when in the building. - Unarranged/unannounced classroom visits are not permitted. - School Board Policy does not permit students from outside schools to attend classes at the Twinsburg City School District.
+All visitors must enter through the Welcome Center to sign in and provide a valid state ID.
+Visitors must display a visitor identification badge when in the building.
+Please note that unarranged and/or unannounced classroom visits are not permitted.
+School Board Policy does not permit students from outside schools to attend classes at the Twinsburg City School District.